sgalluz/jskata/README.md

 # jskata
-My solutions of JS katas (from https://jskatas.org/)
+My solutions to some of JS katas (from https://jskatas.org/)

 ## How to install
 `npm i`